aarongodin/slonik-iterable/Readme.md

 ### Motivation

 I've been really enjoying [slonik](https://github.com/gajus/slonik) for all of my projects using Postgres.
-This is a collection of helper functions I have been passing around from project to project for operating on arrays and objects.
+This is a collection of helper functions I have been passing around from project to project for operating on arrays, plain objects, Maps, and Sets.

+### Requirements

+* Node 12 or higher.
+TS build target for [slonik-iterable](https://github.com/aarongodin/slonik-iterable) is ES2019.

 ## Docs & Examples